 What Are the Theories Behind Educational Technology?

 Jonassen was a constructivist.
-He believed that learning was shaped by how we assign meaning from exploring possibilities and viewing things with different perspectives.
+He believed that learning was shaped by how we assign meaning by exploring possibilities and viewing things from different perspectives.
 This reasoning draws from psychological theory that traces our construction of knowledge to the interlacing of content, situation and meaning in our minds.

-The ideals of contructivism impacted strongly on the development of what are known as student centred learning environments (SCLEs).
-The theory is that meaning is personal to the learner and, to foster this, teaching approaches should try to get close to authentic real life situations and lean toward goal oriented inquiry.
+The ideals of constructivism impacted strongly on the development of what are known as student-centred learning environments (SCLEs).
+The theory is that meaning is personal to the learner and, to foster this, teaching approaches should try to get close to authentic real-life situations and lean toward goal-oriented inquiry.
 Some examples of SCLE methods are illustrated in the diagram below:

-What are the Challenges and Pitfalls in the Use of Educational Technology?
+What Are the Challenges and Pitfalls of Using Technology in the Classroom?

-Some educators are stuck in their methods or too lazy to bring in technological developments into their teaching and learning process.
-It could be the fault of the institution in not providing adequate training for staff or it could be that the teachers themselves are fearful of change.
+Some educators are stuck in their methods or too lazy to bring technological developments into their teaching and learning process.
+It could be the fault of the institution for not providing adequate training for staff or it could be that the teachers themselves are fearful of change.

 The desired learning goals are not or can not be effectively supported by new technologies or practices.
 Appropriate technology might not yet exist or not be appropriate for the learning area.